Box Cake Mix Recipes + Tips

 After all, simple is best.

 I don’t usually bother with projects that involve a lot of steps.
 This applies to recipes as well.
 My desserts use basic pantry ingredients, and almost all of them are simple to make.
 One of my favorite ways to bake a cake is to take the semi-homemade approach.
-How to make a box cake mix taste homemade is easy, and there are so many different ways.
-That’s what I’m sharing today, along with some easy cake mix recipes.
-I put together twelve tips…ten box cake mix hacks, and then two bonus tips that I had to throw in.
+So if you have birthdays to celebrate, or just want an easy dessert, you are in the right place!

 How to Make a Box Cake Mix Taste Homemade

-Add an extra egg: Adding an extra egg will help hold the ingredients together.
-Some cakes have more air than others and the extra egg adds denseness…and therefore the cake is more moist.
+Adding an extra egg will help hold the cake batter together.
+Some cakes have more air than others, and the extra egg adds denseness…and therefore the cake is more moist.

-Substitute milk for the water: Using milk instead of water makes for a richer taste.
-It also thickens the batter just a bit which results in a moister cake.
+Using milk instead of water makes for a richer flavor.
+It also thickens the batter, which results in a moister cake.

-Add 1 teaspoon of vanilla: Vanilla is an ingredient that can be added to all baked goods with amazing results.
+Vanilla is an ingredient that can be added to all baked goods with amazing results.
 My best tip is to buy good quality, pure vanilla extract…or even better, make your own.
-Just combine vanilla beans and vodka, let set for a few months and you will have the best vanilla ever!
+Just combine vanilla beans and vodka in a bottle or jar, let it set for a few months, and you will have the best vanilla ever!

-Substitute melted butter for the oil: Substituting butter for the oil works miracles and makes the cake taste like it was made from scratch.
+Substituting butter for the oil works miracles, and makes the cake taste like it was made from scratch.
 Make sure to double the amount.
 For example, if your cake mix calls for 1/3 cup oil, use 2/3 cups melted butter.

-Substitute applesauce for the oil: Substituting applesauce (equal amounts) for the oil will drastically cut down on the fat and calories.
+Substituting applesauce (equal amounts) for the oil will drastically cut down on the fat and calories.
 Although I wouldn’t consider cake a healthy food, using applesauce instead of oil or butter is a good way to make cake less of a splurge!
+(Make sure to use ample cooking spray on your pan beause the fat content is much less without the oil.)

-Use one can of diet soda as a substitute for ALL listed ingredients: To make a very low calorie, low fat cake, all you do is combine any SUGAR FREE cake mix with one 12 oz. can of diet soda.
-Make sure to beat it on medium speed for the designated time…it’s usually two minutes.
-This will make a 9 x 13 sheet cake.
-Divided into ten pieces, each piece calculates out to 130 calories or about 4 Weight Watchers points.
+To make a very low calorie, low fat cake, all you do is combine any SUGAR FREE cake mix with one 12 oz. can of diet soda.
+Once the two ingredients are in the bowl, beat the mixture on medium speed for the designated time…it’s usually two minutes.
+This will make a 9 x 13 sheet cake, or a layer cake.
+Divided into ten pieces, each piece calculates out to 130 calories, or about 4 Weight Watchers points.

-- Any flavored cake mix (other than white cake, angel food cake or pound cake)
+- Use any flavored cake mix (other than white cake, angel food cake or pound cake.)
+Spice cake and Funfetti cake are especially good.

 - Add 4 eggs – regardless of what it says on the box